Joey-Robinson/secondTribute/readme.md

 # The Preparation For Wow

+Going into this I had a general idea of how I wanted this section to be presented.
+Or at least, after the first iteration I did.
+I wanted there to be information that was readily avaliable to the user without having to check other sources, or at the very least, it links to that information so the user can check for themselves.

 First, I needed to find if the information I wanted was readily available to me.
 Fortunately, it was.
 First, I started by looking through the [Raider.io API](https://raider.io/api) to see what data I could pull.
 This API was incredible in terms of the data I was able to pull from it.
 Ranging from a few things such as:

 1. Recent Mythic Plus